We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 It’s important to know when you need new men’s running shoes.
 Experts suggest springing for a new pair every 300 to 500 miles.
 For those who are good with long distances only when running them, that averages to a switch about every four to six months, if you run 20 miles a week.
 As a general rule, if the midsoles or outsoles look compressed or worn, it’s time to move on.
 When you’re ready to make a change, you’ll want to buy wisely.
 Keep reading to learn more about the best running shoes for men.

-- Best versatile running shoe for men: Under Armour Men’s Charged Assert 8 Running Shoe
+- Best versatile: Under Armour Men’s Charged Assert 9 Running Shoe

-- Best fitting running shoe for men: New Balance Men’s Fresh Foam 1080 V8 Running Shoe
+- Best fitting: New Balance Men’s Fresh Foam 1080 V8 Running Shoe

-- Best cushioned running shoe for men: ASICS Men’s Gel-Venture 7 Trail Running Shoes
+- Best cushioned: ASICS Men’s Gel-Venture 7 Trail Running Shoes

-- Best breathable running shoes: adidas Men’s CF Lite Racer Byd
+- Best breathable: adidas Men’s CF Lite Racer Byd

-- Best running shoe for stability and support: Brooks Men’s Adrenaline GTS 20
+- Best for stability and support: Brooks Men’s Adrenaline GTS 20

-- Best budget running shoes: New Balance Men’s Fresh Foam Evare V1 Running Shoe
+- Best budget: New Balance Men’s Fresh Foam Evare V1 Running Shoe

-Things to consider when buying running shoes for men
+Things to consider when looking for the best running shoes for men

 Before splurging on your next pair of running shoes for men, keep these five factors in mind:: 1) Where you’ll be doing most of your running.
 2) Proper fit.
 3) Cushioning and support.
 You want to avoid the sensation of bare feet clamping down on hard concrete.
 4) Foot odor and sweat protection.
 5) Your running form.
 If your feet roll in or out when they come down on solid ground, you’ll need shoes that can handle your gait.